Ford CFO Shanks retires; former Snap CFO Stone to take over

-Ford Motor Co. says its chief financial officer, Bob Shanks, will retire in December, capping a 42-year career at the automaker.
+Ford Motor Co. said its chief financial officer, Bob Shanks, will retire in December, capping a 42-year career at the automaker.

 Ford also announced other executive appointments.
 Peter Fleet, president of International Markets Group, will retire and be succeeded by Mark Ovenden.